firozansar/firozansar.github.io/_posts/2017-01-30-android-dotnet.md

 serie: learn
 ---

-# Is Android development harder than .Net development

 I have been working with both .Net and Android for about 5 years now.
 I was asked quite a few times: which platform easier to develop - Android or .Net?

 It was Android which got me first interested in programming.
 When I got my first smartphone, I wondered how much time it takes to build a simple app like a calculator.
 After some research, I made my plan to learn Android and Java.
 Eventually I made my 'Hello World' app which gave me enough confidence to apply for a Computer Science course to deepen my knowledge in programming.